AustinHoltzclaw/Powershell-At-Work/README.md

 # Powershell-At-Work

-Repository of automated tasks that may be useful in the workplace.
+These are some scripts I have written at work that may be of use to many system admins or those in Cyber.
+Most of these will be written for maintaining endpoint security.

+Feel free to contribute.